THURSDAY EVENINGS | 7:30—9:30PM

 The Teacher Training Program (TTP) is an in-depth systematic study of twelve subjects based on Buddha’s Sutra and Tantra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso.
 TTP is designed for people who wish to train as authentic Dharma teachers.
 In addition to completing the study of twelve texts of Sutra and Tantra, the student is required to observe certain commitments with regard to behavior and way of life, and to complete a number of meditation retreats.

-Combined Foundation Program and Teacher Training Program at our Center in Austin
+Combined FP and TTP at our KMC Austin

-Students make a commitment to attend and prepare for a weekly class held on Thursdays from 7:30 to 9:30pm.
-The cost is $65 per month with FP commitments or $75 per month with TTP commitments.
-Please contact the study program coordinator if you are interested in joining FP or TTP.
-This is an in depth study program and not a drop-in class.
-Enrollment is required. *** You can request to sign up for this study program with either FP or TTP commitments. ***
+Students make a commitment to attend and prepare for a weekly classes.
+The cost is $65 per month for FP or $75 per month for TTP.
+Please contact the study program coordinator if you are interested in joining.
+This is an in-depth study program and not a drop-in class.
+Enrollment is required.
+You can request to sign up for this study program with either FP or TTP commitments.